rokugin/ExtraMapActions/docs/author-guide.md

   ]
 }
 ```
-The property value is case-insensitive.
+The property value is case-sensitive.

 ### Tiled<span id="tiled"></span>
 In order to add the property to your map in Tiled, select the Buildings object layer<br>